Meet Shelley Nordlund

 Shelley regularly attends educational offerings through National Kitchen & Bath Association and Interior Design Society, updating her skills and learning about new products in the trade.
 Her membership in the International Feng Shui Guild keep her skills fresh and give her an amazing resource of practitioners, should a tricky problem arise.

 Her bi-monthly blog, available for viewing right here on this site, explores various aspects of design and feng shui.
 She recently was inducted into the 2020 Who’s Who in America, and her company received The Seattle 2020 Award for marketing.
-She has had articles republished in All Things Healing, an online magazine.
+She has had articles republished in All Things Healing, and has published a series of articles in Maison, an online home magazine with a readership of over 200,000.
+She is also published in Northwest Asian Weekly magazine.
 Shelley is quoted in other publications for her expertise on feng shui and interior design.
+She has been interviewed on an internet program called Business Talk Radio, as well.
 Her background in teaching make her an excellent planner and worker taking the worry, time, and headaches out of creating a space to meet her clients’ unique needs.

 She enjoys walking, whether it is on the sidewalks near home or in the woods of the Northwest.
 She also enjoys attending music concerts and theatre.
 She’s an avid Washington Husky fan, attending sports events regularly.